 Cut caffeine.

-Caffeine is a contributor to high stress levels!
+Caffeine intake is a contributor to high stress levels!
 When you drink caffeine, it triggers your body to produce adrenaline and cortisol.
 Remember, some cortisol is good to balance out that melatonin and keep you alert but calm, especially when you are first waking up.
 However, things get problematic when those stress levels are too high.
 So, drinking tons of caffeine is not only potentially worsening your PCOS symptoms it could actually be making you more tired because of adrenal fatigue!
 So, reduce cortisol levels by finding alternatives to caffeine, such as setting up a morning routine, getting quality rest the night before, and taking a walk to absorb vitamin D in the morning.

 Practice self-care.